-The way we don't like to make a fuss, we're sensible and stoic, measuring our life in teaspoons, our cuppa consumption heroic.38 silver and three bronzes, placing it twelfth in the medal table if regarded as an independent country, as it should be'.39 In 2019, the internet is rife with stereotypes of Yorkshire, written both by and about people from the region.
+The way we don't like to make a fuss, we're sensible and stoic, measuring our life in teaspoons, our cuppa consumption heroic.

+This pride (itself a highly stereotyped aspect of Yorkshire identity) was particularly noticeable in the wake of the 2012 London Olympics, when the county was shouting particularly loudly about its sporting prowess: Martin Wainwright noted in the Guardian that Yorkshire 'finished up with seven gold medals, two silver and three bronzes, placing it twelfth in the medal table if regarded as an independent country, as it should be'.
+In 2019, the internet is rife with stereotypes of Yorkshire, written both by and about people from the region.
 In a Yorkshire Times article 'What makes Yorkshire special?'
 Jan Harris makes note of an extensive list of famous Yorkshire people - 'The Game of Thrones cast includes plenty of Yorkshire faces, including Huddersfield actress Lena Headey, Sheffield's Sean Bean and York's Mark Addy' - and culinary highlights including 'curry in Bradford', an 'afternoon tea at [...]
-Betty's', 'Yorkshire pudding and the best cup of tea (Yorkshire of course).'40
+Betty's', 'Yorkshire pudding and the best cup of tea (Yorkshire of course).'